peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * <i>other</i>: An arbitrary-precision decimal number.

  * <i>ctx</i>: An arithmetic context.
 The precision, rounding, and exponent range are ignored.
-If  `HasFlags` HasFlags of the context is true, will store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags`  of the context is true, will store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null.

 <b>Return Value:</b>